UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

 The Management Server utilizes [Recaptcha](https://www.google.com/recaptcha/intro/index.html) to prevent brute force login attacks.
 You can configure a recaptcha project by visiting the [admin setup site](https://www.google.com/recaptcha/admin#list) and registering a new site.
 You'll want to add your deployed app's domain, such as my-app-name.herokuapp.com.
 This will generate site and secret keys for your app.

+Afterwards, you'll need to inform your deployed app of the site and secret keys that Recaptcha produces.
+You can do this during deployment or afterwards, but it is recommended during deployment.
+If doing this during deployment, simply fill in the RECAPTCHA_SITE_KEY and RECAPTCHA_SECRET_KEY in the Config Variables section when deploying your instance on Heroku.
+The section below shows how to add these after deployment.

+#### Adding Recaptcha Keys to a Deployed Instance

-Next, you need to add those keys as environment variables in your app on Heroku.
-Here are the steps to do that:
+Here are the steps to add Recaptcha's site and secret keys as environment variables in your app on Heroku:

 1. Visit the [heroku dashboard](https://dashboard.heroku.com/apps).
 1. Navigate to your app, such as my-app-name.